Cellular objects in isotropic motivic categories

 \section{Abstract}

-The main purpose of this paper is to describe the category of isotropic cellular spectra over flexible fields.
-Guided by \cite{GWX}, we show that it is equivalent as a stable $\infty$-category equipped with a $t$-structure to the derived category of left comodules over the dual of the classical topological Steenrod algebra.
-In order to obtain this result, the category of isotropic cellular modules over the motivic Brown-Peterson spectrum is also studied and isotropic Adams and Adams-Novikov spectral sequences are developed.
-As a consequence, we also compute hom-sets in the category of isotropic Tate motives between motives of isotropic cellular spectra.
+Our main purpose is to describe the category of isotropic cellular spectra over flexible fields.
+Guided by \cite{GWX}, we show that it is equivalent, as a stable $\infty$-category equipped with a $t$-structure, to the derived category of left comodules over the dual of the classical topological Steenrod algebra.
+In order to obtain this result, the category of isotropic cellular modules over the motivic Brown-Peterson spectrum is also studied, and isotropic Adams and Adams-Novikov spectral sequences are developed.
+As a consequence, we also compute hom sets in the category of isotropic Tate motives between motives of isotropic cellular spectra.